 To Pair Apple Pencil 1st Gen to an iPad: Remove the cap at the end of your Apple Pencil and plug it into your iPad and tap on Pair when it appears on the screen.

-To Pair Apple Pencil 2nd Gen to an iPad: Place your Apple Pencil to the right side of your iPad, where it magnetically attaches.
+To Pair Apple Pencil 2nd Gen to an iPad: Place your Apple Pencil on the right side of your iPad, where it magnetically attaches.
 Then when prompted tap on Pair on your iPad screen.

 Sometimes, when your Apple Pencil and iPad are paired, there might still be issues that lead to a subpar experience.
 This may be due to a bug or glitch and you can resolve this by unpairing and pairing your Apple Pencil to your iPad.
 To unpair an Apple Pencil,